 - Over pressure relief venting

 The integrity of the environment in which your fire suppression system is placed may also need to be tested.
 This can include thoroughly testing the room or enclosure to ensure that it is airtight.
 This will involve ensuring the environment is capable of containing a concentration of extinguishing agent, which is required to suppress any fire.
-Any holes or compromises in the integrity of the area would allow the agent to diminish, reducing its fire-fighting capabilities, hence the need to ensure the area is airtight.
+Any holes or compromises in the integrity of the area would allow the agent to diminish, reducing its fire-fighting capabilities hence the requirement for the area to be airtight.

 Abbot Fire Group provide fire suppression system installation and servicing across the mainland UK.
 Just get in touch.